Installing SolOpenMAMA Components

 - OpenMAMA data dictionary

-- PubSub+ Cache Instance software
+- Solace Cache Instance software

-Installing and Configuring PubSub+ Cache Instances
+Installing and Configuring Solace Cache Instances

 Installing SolOpenMAMA Plug-Ins

-The SolOpenMAMA Plug-In is required for a PubSub+ Cache Instance to properly handle received OpenMAMA messages according to their message type (for example, an initial message or an update) before they are cached.
+The SolOpenMAMA Plug-In is required for a Solace Cache Instance to properly handle received OpenMAMA messages according to their message type (for example, an initial message or an update) before they are cached.
 This special handling is used to facilitate OpenMAMA incremental/delta updates.

 - Download the SolOpenMAMA Plug-In archive file (

-) from the Solace SFTP server. - Unzip the archive file.
+solopenmama_plugin_<supported_environment>_<releasenumber>.tar.gz) from the Solace. - Unzip the archive file.

-directory of the extracted package. - Copy the Solace-provided dictionary from the extracted package or a customer-provided dictionary to the PubSub+ Cache install directory on the Linux server.
+libSolCachePlugin.so) that is located in the Solace Cache install directory on the Linux server (for example,/usr/local/solace) with the Solace-customized SolOpenMAMA Plug-In library of the same name from thelibdirectory of the extracted package. - Copy the Solace-provided dictionary from the extracted package or a customer-provided dictionary to the Solace Cache install directory on the Linux server.

 - Copy the Solace-provided SolOpenMAMA Plug-In configuration file (